Hedge Funds Domiciled in the BVI

 The minimum initial investment for a professional investor must be at least US$100,000.

 Exempted investors, on the other hand, do not have a required minimum initial investment.

 – the manager, administrator, promoter or underwriter of the fund; or

 – any employee of the manager of the fund.

 A professional fund may carry on its business or manage or administer its affairs for a period of up to 21 days without being recognised under SIBA.

 A public fund is generally viewed as a retail product, making the regulatory burden considerably higher than that of a private or professional fund.
 However, a public fund is not subject to any BVI restrictions on the categories or number of investors it may invite to invest in the fund.

 BVI Hedge and

-The Regulations enable Incubator and Approved Funds to be set up and launched on a fast track, cost effective basis with minimal regulatory oversight by the BVI Financial Services Commission.
+The Regulations enable Incubator and Approved Funds to be set up and launched on a fast track, cost-effective basis with minimal regulatory oversight by the BVI Financial Services Commission.
 This has proved successful.

-An incubator fund has a minimum investment requirement of US$20,000, a cap on net assets of US$20M and limit of 20 investors.
+An incubator fund has a minimum investment requirement of US$20,000, a cap on net assets of US$20M and a limit of 20 investors.
 An incubator fund does not need to appoint an administrator, custodian, investment manager or auditor.